About Society for Promoting Christian Knowledge (SPCK)

 - SPCK was instrumental in setting up Church of England primary schools in the UK and it is still making a difference in schools today!

-- By creating a reliable bank of study materials, we will empower all leaders, regardless of training, to lead inspiring Bible studies with confidence.
+- By creating a reliable bank of study materials, we empower leaders of all denominations regardless of training, to lead inspiring Bible studies with confidence.

 We publish great Christian books and resources under nine imprints.